Advanced Scheduling Strategies for Distributed Quantum Computing Jobs: Introduction

 The paper is organized as follows.
-In Section \ref{sec:related}, related research on scheduling distributed computation tasks in quantum networks and classical distributed systems is reviewed.
-In Section \ref{sec:framework}, the framework containing both quantum and network simulations is presented.
-In Section \ref{sec:performance_metrics}, the performance metrics used to evaluate scheduling methods are introduced.
-In Section \ref{sec:algorithms}, multiple scheduling methods for parallelized and sequentially queued DQC jobs are explained in detail.
-In Section \ref{sec:simulation}, the simulation settings and the analysis of the results are presented.
-Finally, Section \ref{sec:conlusion} provides the conclusion of the paper.
+In Section~\ref{sec:related}, related research on scheduling distributed computation tasks in quantum networks and classical distributed systems is reviewed.
+Section~\ref{sec:framework} presents the DQC workflow, including the quantum circuit compilation into multiple DQC jobs, the scheduling process, scheduler performance evaluation, and the network model comprising the description of the network topology and time-slot synchronization simulation.
+In Section~\ref{sec:performance_metrics}, the performance metrics used to evaluate scheduling methods are introduced.
+In Section~\ref{sec:algorithms}, multiple scheduling methods for distributing DQC jobs are explained in detail.
+In Section~\ref{sec:simulation}, the simulation settings and the analysis of the results are presented.
+Finally, Section~\ref{sec:conlusion} provides the conclusions of the paper.